How Non-Native English Speakers Can Write Better Emails

 False Friends and Common Vocabulary Mistakes

 "Actually" in English often signals a contradiction or correction ("Actually, the meeting is on Thursday").
-In Spanish and Italian, the equivalent words mean "currently" or "at this moment."
+In Spanish and Italian, the equivalent words mean "currently."
 Using "actually" to mean "currently" in an English email reads strangely.

 "Eventual" in English means "happening at some point in the future, often after delay."
 In French, Spanish, and Italian, the equivalent means "possible."
 "The eventual solution" and "a possible solution" mean very different things.

-These are worth looking up when you're uncertain, and a grammar checker or writing tool will often flag them.
+These are worth looking up when uncertain, and a writing tool that understands register will often surface them naturally.

 Practical Strategies for Better Emails